-- (i) Undertake an analysis of the range of existing tools and approaches, including, inter alia, those outlined in paragraph (e) above, that are consistent with the Convention's ecosystem approach, but operate on different levels and belong to a variety of sectors/communities, in order to learn from their experiences and build upon their approaches, and identify any gaps in the coverage of such tools.; - (ii) Where needed, facilitate development of new tools and techniques to enable the implementation of the ecosystem approach, including tools specific to each sector and biome; - (iii) Continue collection of case-studies on the implementation of the ecosystem approach, and develop, in cooperation with the clearing-house mechanism, a database of case-studies, searchable by biome/ecoregion and sector; - (iv) Make the above widely available to Parties through the development of a webbased "sourcebook" for the ecosystem approach, accessible through the clearinghouse mechanism.
+(a) Undertake an analysis of the range of existing tools and approaches, that are consistent with the Convention's ecosystem approach, but operate on different levels and belong to a variety of sectors/communities, and are applied in programmes of work of the Convention on Biological Diversity, in order to learn from their experiences and build upon their approaches, and identify any gaps in the coverage of such tools;

+(b) Where needed, facilitate development of new tools and techniques to enable the implementation of the ecosystem approach, and in collaboration with appropriate regional and international organization develop tools specific to each sector and biome;

+(c) Continue collection of case-studies at national, sub-regional, regional and international level on the implementation of the ecosystem approach, and develop, in cooperation with the clearing-house mechanism, a database of case-studies, searchable by biome/ecoregion and sector;

+(d) Make the above widely available to Parties through the development of a web-based "sourcebook" for the ecosystem approach, accessible through the clearing-house mechanism.
 This sourcebook should be non-prescriptive and allow adaptation to differing regional, national and local needs.
-It should be developed in collaboration with other relevant organizations, peer reviewed and field tested as appropriate, and made available through the clearing-house mechanism, in hard copy and on CD-Rom, and periodically revised.
+It should be prepared in a language that is brief, non-technical and simple, ensuring its accessibility to practitioners working to implement the ecosystem approach on the ground.
+A supporting summary explanation of the ecosystem approach will also be prepared.
+It should be developed in collaboration with other relevant organizations, peer-reviewed and field tested as appropriate, and made available through the clearing-house mechanism, in hard copy and on CD-Rom, and periodically revised;

-(g) Recommends that Parties and other Governments continue or start implementation of the ecosystem approach and:
+10. Recommends that Parties and other Governments, facilitate the full and effective participation of indigenous and local communities and other stakeholders and continue or start implementation of the ecosystem approach, including the implementation guidelines and annotations to the rationale as outlined in annex I to the present decision, and:

-- (i) Provide feedback on their experiences to the Executive Secretary and to other Parties, including by submitting further annotated case-studies and lessons learned for dissemination through the clearing-house mechanism; - (ii) Provide technical input to the development and field testing of the "sourcebook"; - (iii) Promote the application of the ecosystem approach in all sectors with potential impacts on biodiversity and ecosystems, as well as inter-sectoral integration; - (iv) Enhance and facilitate the sharing of experiences and expertise through approaches such as undertaking workshops to bring together experts and practitioners from different sectors and approaches; - (v) Promote better understanding of the ecosystem approach through programmes of communication, education and public awareness;
+(a) Provide feedback on their experiences to the Executive Secretary and to other Parties, including by submitting further annotated case-studies and lessons learned for dissemination through the clearing-house mechanism;

+(b) Provide technical input to the development and field testing of the "sourcebook";

+(c) Promote the application of the ecosystem approach in all sectors with potential impacts on biodiversity and ecosystems, as well as inter-sectoral integration;

+(d) Enhance and facilitate the sharing of experiences and expertise through approaches such as undertaking workshops to bring together experts and practitioners from different sectors and approaches;

+(e) Undertake focused activities and initiatives in partnership with indigenous and local communities and the private sector and other relevant stakeholders under various thematic programmes of work where applicable to deepen understanding and further application of the ecosystem approach;

+(f) Promote better understanding of the ecosystem approach through programmes of communication, education and public awareness;

-(h) Requests that the Executive Secretary collaborate with the members of the Collaborative Partnership on Forests in order to further integrate the concepts of ecosystem approach and sustainable forest management, in particular with respect to:
+11. Requests that the Executive Secretary collaborate with the Coordinator and Head of the United Nations Forum on Forests Secretariat and members of the Collaborative Partnership on Forests in order to further integrate the concepts of ecosystem approach and sustainable forest management, in particular with respect to:

-- (i) Considering, within the ecosystem approach, lessons learned from application of tools specific to sustainable forest management, as part of the effort to move the ecosystem approach towards an increasingly outcome-oriented approach; - (ii) Considering, within sustainable forest management, placing greater emphasis on: - The interactions between forests and other biome/habitat types within a landscape; and - Biodiversity conservation issues, in particular in the context of development of criteria, indicators and certification programmes, and including protected areas.
+(a) Considering lessons learnt from sustainable forest management particularly the application of tools such as the criteria and indicators as an outcomes oriented application of the ecosystem approach;

+- (b) Considering, within sustainable forest management, placing greater emphasis on: - (i) Better cross-sectoral integration and inter-sectoral collaboration; - (ii) The interactions between forests and other biome/habitat types within a landscape; and - (iii) Biodiversity conservation issues, in particular through continued development of criteria, indicators and forest management certification programmes (as relating to decision VI/22 on forest biodiversity), and including protected areas;